Leroy Lita

-Leroy Halirou Bohari Lita (born 28 December 1984) is an English football player and coach who currently plays as a forward for club Barwell and is professional development phase coach at the Sunderland Academy.
+Leroy Halirou Bohari Lita (born 28 December 1984) is an English football player and coach who is currently a professional development phase coach at the Sunderland Academy.

 Lita was a product of the Chelsea youth system but never made a first-team appearance for the club; in 2002, he moved to Bristol City and later represented Reading, where his form helped him earn a place with the England under-21 side.
 He later played for Middlesbrough, Swansea City, Barnsley, Yeovil Town, in Greece for AO Chania and in Thailand for Sisaket, with loan spells at Charlton Athletic, Norwich City, Birmingham City, Sheffield Wednesday, Brighton & Hove Albion and Notts County.
-He then moved into non-league football.
+He then moved into non-League football.

 Club career

 Bristol City

 Born in Kinshasa, Lita made his debut for Bristol City at the start of the 2002–03 season, and his first goal followed when he scored a late winner against Port Vale in September 2002.
 Lita signed his first professional contract for Bristol City at the age of 18 at the start of the 2003–04 season, after being discovered by scout Roger Barton.
 After Brian Tinnion had taken over from Danny Wilson as manager at the start of the 2004–05 season that Lita really established himself in the first team.
 That year he scored 29 goals in all competitions for club and one U21 international goal taking his tally to 30 for the season.